Are your salon’s Christmas retail sales a rip-roaring success?

 So use a mixture of large and small items to catch both pedestrians and car drivers’ interest.

 17. Use your merchandising space in interesting ways

 Layer salon merchandise at different levels in your window and introduce height.
 Row upon row of bottles in boring straight lines are never going to steal the headlines.

 I love using mirrors when decorating salon and spa windows to:

 - add sparkle and depth

 - and expand the retail space.

-Shoppers are out late in the run up to Christmas so vamp up your salon or spa lighting.
+Shoppers are out late in the run up to Christmas so ramp up your salon or spa lighting.

 20. Take salon photos for future reference

 I like to take photos (or even a quick video) of each Christmas display and window.